valkey-io/valkey-doc/docs/reference/modules/_index.md

 So in general short living allocations are a good candidates for the pool allocator.

-## Writing commands compatible with Redis Cluster
+## Writing commands compatible with Valkey Cluster

 Documentation missing, please check the following functions inside `module.c`: